uccser/cs-field-guide/text/en/chapters/data-representation.md

 #### What impact does fewer bits have on the overall image?

 The following interactive shows what happens to images when you use a smaller range of colours (including right down to zero bits!)
 You can choose an image using the menu or upload your own one.
 In which cases is the change in quality most noticeable?
 In which is it not?
 In which would you actually care about the colours in the image?
-In which situations is colour actually not necessary (i.e. we are fine with two colours)?
+In which situations is colour actually not necessary (i.e. when are we fine with two colours)?

 {interactive name="image-bit-comparer" type="whole-page" text="Image Bit Comparer"}